micromark-extension-gfm-autolink-literal

 When to use this

-, you must combine this package with mdast-util-gfm-autolink-literal
+When you need a syntax tree, combine this package with mdast-util-gfm-autolink-literal

 .